-The Statement of Net Position and the Statement of Activities display information about the financial activities of the overall School District, except for fiduciary activities.
+The Statement of Net Position and the Statement of Activities display information about the financial activities of the overall School District and its component units, except for fiduciary activities.
 Eliminations have been made to minimize the double counting of internal activities.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange transactions.